Oya-Tomo/markdown-parser-dart/README.md

 ## more message

-By referencing this project, please make more wonderful syntax parser.
+Reference this project and please make more wonderful syntax parser.
 The code in this project was made to be simple.